Member Biography

 Early Life:

-Douglas Hemphill Elliott, born June 3, 1921, Philadelphia, Philadelphia County, Pennsylvania; public school, education, Philadelphia; Haverford School, 1938; University of Virginia at Charlottesville, 1938-1940; chief petty officer, United States Navy, 1941-1945; worked for insurance companies, 1945-1952; director of public relations, Franklin Institute, Philadelphia, Pennsylvania, 1950-1952; vice president, Wilson College, Chambersburg, Pennsylvania, 1952-1960; elected, Republican, Pennsylvania State Senate, 1957- resigned, May 1960; elected, Republican, United States Representative, Pennsylvania 18th District, 1960; died, in office, June 19, 1960 (age 39 years, 16 days) killed himself by draping a deer skin over his head and the tail pipe of a car, to produce carbon monoxide poisoning, Horse Valley, Franklin County, Pennsylvania; interment, Falling Spring Presbyterian Church Cemetery, Chambersburg, Franklin County, Pennsylvania.
+Douglas Hemphill Elliott, born June 3, 1921, Philadelphia, Philadelphia County, Pennsylvania; son of George W. and Laura T. Elliott; public school education, Philadelphia; Haverford School, 1938; University of Virginia at Charlottesville, Virginia, 1938-1940; chief petty officer, United States Navy, 1941-1945; engaged, insurance companies, 1945-1952; director, public relations, Franklin Institute, Philadelphia, Pennsylvania, 1950-1952; vice president, Wilson College, Chambersburg, Pennsylvania, 1952-1960; elected, Republican, Pennsylvania State Senate, 1957- resigned, May 4, 1960; elected, Republican, United States Representative, 1960; died, June 19, 1960 (age 39 years, 16 days), in office, suicide, by draping a deer skin over his head and the tail pipe of a car, to produce carbon monoxide poisoning, Horse Valley, Franklin County, Pennsylvania; interment, Falling Spring Presbyterian Church Cemetery, Chambersburg, Franklin County, Pennsylvania.

 Pennsylvania Politics: